-Beginning mid-February 2008, credit markets experienced a dramatic and sudden adverse change.
+Beginning in mid-February 2008, credit markets experienced a dramatic and sudden adverse change.
 The severity of the limitation on liquidity was largely unanticipated by the markets.
 Credit once again froze, and in the mortgage market, valuations of non-Agency RMBS and whole mortgage loans came under severe pressure.
 This credit crisis began in early February 2008, when a heavily leveraged investor announced that it had to de-lever and liquidate a portfolio of approximately \$30 billion of non-Agency RMBS.
-Prices of these types of securities dropped dramatically, and lenders started lowering the prices on non-Agency RMBS that they held as collateral to secure the loan they had extended.
-The subsequent failure of a major investment bank worsened the crisis.
+Prices of these types of securities dropped dramatically, and lenders started lowering the prices on non-Agency RMBS that they held as collateral to secure the loans they had extended.
+The subsequent failure in March 2008 of a major investment bank worsened the crisis.
+During the six months ended June 30, 2008, due to the deterioration in the market value of our assets, we received and met margin calls under our repurchase agreements, which resulted in our obtaining additional funding from third parties, including from Annaly (see "Certain Relationships and Related Transactions"), and taking other steps to increase our liquidity.
+Additionally, the disruptions during the six months ended June 30, 2008 resulted in us not being in compliance with the net income covenant in one of our whole loan repurchase agreements and the liquidity covenants in our other whole loan repurchase agreement at a time during which we had no amounts outstanding under those facilities.
+We amended these covenants, and on July 29, 2008, we terminated those facilities to avoid paying non-usage fees.
+Although we made no asset sales during the quarter ended June 30, 2008, for the third quarter of 2008, we sold assets with a carrying value of \$432.5 million in AAA-rated non-Agency RMBS for a loss of approximately \$113 million, which includes a realized loss of \$11.5 million related to the August 28, 2008 transaction described below, and terminated \$983.4 million in notional interest rate swaps for a loss of approximately \$10.5 million, which together resulted in a net realized loss of approximately \$123.5 million.